spncrhrstn/spencerharston.com/src/posts/2024/books-of-2024.md

 * 🎧 [The Lord of the Rings: The Fellowship of the Ring](https://www.goodreads.com/book/show/61215351-the-fellowship-of-the-ring) by J.R.R.
 Tolkien ⭐
 * [Zero Days](https://www.goodreads.com/book/show/62919765-zero-days) by Ruth Ware
 * [Later](https://www.goodreads.com/book/show/54798175-later) by Stephen King
+* 🎧 [The Lord of the Rings: The Two Towers](https://www.goodreads.com/book/show/61215372-the-two-towers) by J.R.R.
+Tolkien ⭐

 ## Didn't Finish
 While there's usually no specific reason why I choose not to finish a book, generally it comes down to "just couldn't get into it".